Kole565/narfu-open-house/README.md

-# What is it?
+# NARFU Open House

 An AR mobile application with image recognition, used to interest new students and inform them about our higher school.

 Project available in two languages: Russian and English.

+## Tech stack

+- Unity and C# - for development.
+- Figma - for prototyping.
+- GitHub with Git LFS - for version control and data management.

 ## How to use

 In order to use our application, you need to:

 1. Find a stand with suitable images to scan.
 You will find out that these are the right images by the booth and the people nearby.
-2. Download and install the latest version of our application available at the [link](https://github.com/Kole565/narfu-open-house/releases/download/v0.5.0/narfu-open-house_0.5.0.apk).
+2. Download and install the latest version of our application available at the [link](https://github.com/Kole565/narfu-open-house/releases/).
 3. Launch the application and act as in any other interactive applications.
 4. If you have any problems, contact the people next to the booth for help — they will answer any of your questions.

-## Skill set

-Skills developed by this project.
-Ordered from more to less general.

-- Kanban (strive) and iterative development
-- AR
-- Git and GitHub
-- Git lfs
-- semantic versioning
-- conventional commits
-- Figma
-- Unity + C#
-- Localization

-## Team and roles
+## Acknowledgments

 The creation of this app was made possible by a team of five wonderful people.
 Here are some of their merits: